lanemk/sparql-queries/README.md

 # sparql-queries
-SPARQL queries...

 NOTES
-- Look for comments in queries for SPARQL endpoints to run scripts.
-Endpoints may not always be available or geared for processing public queries.
+- Look for comments for endpoints (URLs) to run SPARQL scripts.
+Endpoints may not always be available or rigged for processing public queries.